 Reasoning: Poor Sourcing, Lack of Transparency, Fake News

 Founded in 2016, YourContent or YC.news is a news and opinion website based in Pennsylvania.
-According to their about page they claim “We supply the world’s mainstream media outlets with adrenaline-filled, breaking news footage on a daily basis.
-A small example of our clientele includes Fox News, CBS, NBC, ABC, USA Today, TMZ, Philly.com, CNN, TIME and a number of others.”
+According to their old about page, they claim “We supply the world’s mainstream media outlets with adrenaline-filled, breaking news footage on a daily basis.
+A small example of our clientele includes Fox News, CBS, NBC, ABC, USA Today, TMZ, Philly.com, CNN, TIME, and others.”
 There is zero evidence to support this claim.

 The website lacks transparency as they do not disclose ownership.
-However, at the bottom of the page it claims the information is copyrighted to Original Media Group Corporation.
+However, at the bottom of the page, it claims the information is copyrighted to Original Media Group Corporation.
 We were not able to find this company registered in any state.
-A search indicates that one of their authors named Nikolaos Hatziefstathiou is the President of this company, which we assume means he is the owner.
+A search indicates that one of their authors, Nikolaos Hatziefstathiou is this company’s President, which we assume means he is the owner.